thephez/dips/mobile-wallet-privatesend.md

 On the final round of mixing, outputs from the mixing request are provided in the [`dsi` message](https://dash-docs.github.io/en/developer-reference#dsi) (instead of outputs internal to Dash Core's wallet).
 This results in  the mixed funds (sent by the [`dstx` message](https://dash-docs.github.io/en/developer-reference#dstx)) being sent directly to the mobile wallet.

+At this point, the mobile wallet could send PrivateSend transactions with the same level of privacy/convenience as Dash Core.
+As mentioned above, it would be necessary for the wallet to properly construct PrivateSend transactions using the rules for fees, change, etc. that Dash Core does.

 ## Credits

-This document was derived in part from a discussion on Discord with TheDesertLynx and hashengineering.
+This document was derived in part from a discussion on Discord with _TheDesertLynx_ and _hashengineering_.